DanaFreitas/Tic-Tac-Toe/tictactoenotes.md

 I need to figure out how to make buttons unusable based on the fact the game has started

 while makes a loop, avoid that.x

+I made the incorporate two functions at once.
+I think this is helping me get a feel for functional programming.
+However, whenever I select them, I get "Xplayer tictactoe.js:76:13
+ The turn is Xplayer tictactoe.js:78:13
+You have already started a game." multiple times in quick succession."

+10/31

+the variable isnt assigning properly

+it also says "you have started the game" the first time I click, and not subsequent times.

+What do I need to do?

+I need to run the for loop and hve it.

+turn is being assigneed whenever i click on the first button I need to seperate those functions into different loops.

+First though, I should figure out how to assign the buttons correctly instead os splittin gmy attention

+Couldnt use, this, but why not assign the variable in the for loop?
+Did that, and well.

+have if statement where if the game started, then print the warning and have it return

+Should I have the if statement in the initial event, or should i have it later on?

+    initial
+        checking needs to come first
+            I need a way to clare the game has begun, like let gamebegun = true; but i need that to be global. later on
+        less messy

+Issue, I need a way to check a condition that hasnt happened yet.
+Maybe it should be that I need to reverese the order of the code?
+    maybe the condition is spmething being blank, if blank, start game, if not then put warning.
+I need to figure out the scoping.

+11/1 return helps bring things to global scope return ending function